-UTS College Limited is committed to protecting the privacy of your personal information, which will be managed in accordance with the Australian Privacy Principles, the Privacy Act 1988 (Cth) and Privacy and Personal Information Protection Act 1998 (NSW).
+UTS College Limited is committed to protecting the privacy of your personal information and sensitive information, which will be managed in accordance with the Australian Privacy Principles, the Privacy Act 1988 (Cth) and Privacy and Personal Information Protection Act 1998 (NSW).

-We collect your personal information to be able to provide UTS College courses and services and will seek your consent to do so.
+We collect your personal information and sensitive information to be able to provide UTS College courses and services and will seek your consent to do so.
 Supplying this information is voluntary, however, if you chose not to provide all the required information, we may not be able to process your application.